From gravity-defying skyscrapers to amazing new attractions, Dubai has some seriously exciting projects in the works…

 The Heart of Europe

 Currently only Lebanon Island on Dubai’s World Islands projects is open for public use, but that’s set to change when the Heart of Europe opens.
 Masterminded by Austrian developer Kleindienst, it’s spread over six islands.
 The ‘countries’ that make up the development are Germany, Monaco, Switzerland, St Petersburg and Sweden.
 The development will be 4km from the coast of Dubai, which will take about 20 minutes by boat.
 There will be 12 hotels in the development in total, including a ‘six-star’ hotel on Monaco Island, 10 sold-out palaces on Sweden island and Switzerland island that will be temperature controlled so that it is always snowing.
-Late last year we were advised that snow testing would begin imminently, so we can’t wait to hear how these islands are progressing.
+At the end of 2017 we were advised that snow testing would begin imminently, and the first couple of hotels should start receiving guests this year.

 … and Floating Venice